Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/04-polishing-assembly.md

 medaka_consensus -i ../data/ERR3152367_sub5_filtered.fastq -d assembly/assembly.fasta -m r941_prom_fast_g303 -o medaka -t 4 &> medaka.out &
 ~~~
 {: .bash}
-Note, we have added `&> medaka.out &` to redirect the output and run the command in the background.
+Note that we have added `&> medaka.out &` to redirect the output and run the command in the background.
 Medaka shouldn't take as long as Flye did in the previous step (probably around 20 mins), but it's a good idea to run things in the background so that you can do other things while the program is running.

 Similar to Flye, we can look in the output file (`medaka.out`) to check the progress of the command.
 ~~~